joshspicer/habitbridge-addons/README.md

 ```

 This will send sample habit data to your webhook endpoint and show the response, which is useful for verifying that the addon is working correctly.

-## Support

-For issues or feature requests, please file an issue on the [GitHub repository](https://github.com/joshspicer/HabitBridge/issues).